Designing

 The model is the easy part.
 Specifying behavior is the hard part.

-Without that infrastructure, three things happen at scale:
+Without a quality infrastructure underneath the generation, three things happen at scale:

 This is what responsible AI looks like in practice: not a separate ethics review at the end, but a quality system woven into how content gets generated, evaluated, and shipped.